Einstein proof: Nobel winners find ripples in the universe

 Last year's prize went to three British-born researchers who applied the mathematical discipline of topology to help understand the workings of exotic matter such as superconductors and superfluids.

-The 2017 Nobel prizes kicked off Monday with the medicine prize being awarded to three Americans studying circadian rhythms - better known as body clocks: Jeffrey C. Hall, Michael Rosbash and Michael W. Young.
+The 2017 Nobel prizes kicked off Monday with the medicine prize.
+It was awarded to three Americans studying circadian rhythms.
+These are better known as body clocks.
+The winners were Jeffrey C. Hall, Michael Rosbash and Michael W. Young.

-The chemistry prize will be announced Wednesday, the Nobel literature prize on Thursday and the peace prize on Friday.
-The economics prize, which is not technically a Nobel, will be awarded on Monday.
+The chemistry prize will be announced Wednesday.
+The Nobel literature prize on Thursday and the peace prize on Friday.
+The economics prize is not technically a Nobel It will be awarded on Monday.